darren-lester/darren-lester/README.md

 # Hi, I'm Darren 👋

-I'm a **Senior Frontend Engineer** based in Dundee, UK, with 10+ years shipping on product teams across B2B platforms, consumer products, and growth.
+I'm a **Senior Engineer** based in Glasgow, UK, with 10+ years shipping on product teams across B2B platforms, consumer products, and growth.
 I build with React and TypeScript.

 ---